 What is Product Mix?

-Roughly Speaking, Product Mix refers to the number of products a certain company or Product line has.
+Product Mix refers to the Quantity and Diversity of Products a certain Company or Product line has.

 If you are talking about: